-Due to State and Federal regulations, only children enrolled in the Child Development Program may attend class.
+Due to State and Federal regulations, only children enrolled in the Preschool or TK Collaboration Programs may attend class.
 School-age siblings may not wait for parent pick-up in the preschool classroom.
 Younger siblings may not wander throughout the classroom or play on outside play equipment.

-Signing-In Procedures - Arrival (see page 18 - Attendance)
+Signing-In Procedures - Arrival (see page 17 - Attendance)

-Upon arrival, you or a responsible adult, must accompany the child to the classroom and sign him or her in on the Attendance Sheet (State Only) and the Nutrition Sign-In Log.
+Upon arrival, you or a responsible adult, must accompany the child to the classroom and sign him or her in.
 This procedure includes:

-- Signing your child in using your full-signature - Entering actual time of arrival - Remaining with your child until the daily health check has been completed by the classroom teacher - Planning time to make your child's transition into the classroom as smooth as possible
+- Signing your child in using your full-signature - Entering actual time of arrival

+Remaining with your child until the daily health check has been completed by the classroom teacher